 30min protection can be achieved using the Thermoguard Fire Varnish System but approval must first be sought from the governing authority on the project for information provided by our Technical Department.
 To receive a 30min specification and supporting documentation for submission, please contact our Technical Team on 0113 2455450 or [email protected]

-Thermoguard Fire Retardant Varnish Overcoat (Interior) is for use in combination with and over Thermoguard Fire Varnish Basecoat in external applications.
-ADVANTAGES For timber/timber derived substrates Clear, UV and wear-resistant finish Certificate of Supply available Certificated when used over the basecoat: BS EN Class B s2 d0...
+Thermoguard Fire Retardant Varnish Overcoat (Interior) - Colours is for use in combination with and over Thermoguard Fire Varnish Basecoat in internal applications.
+For timber/timber derived substrates UV and wear-resistant finish Certificate of Supply available when used over Thermoguard Fire Varnish Basecoat Choice of attractive...

 Thermoguard Fire Varnish 30 and 60 Minute System is a clear intumescent varnish for interior and exterior timber surfaces.
-Each pack contains the correct amount of basecoat (Fire Varnish Basecoat) and topcoat (Fire Varnish Overcoat (Exterior)) to ensure protection is achieved inline with the manufacturers recommendations to the respective area...
+Each pack contains the correct amount of basecoat (Fire Varnish Basecoat) and topcoat (Thermoguard Fire Varnish Overcoat (Interior) or Thermoguard Fire Varnish Overcoat (Exterior)) to ensure protection is achieved inline...